alexbates/Tamari/README.md

 ## Manual Installation

 ### Install on Debian 11
-Use a virtual environment to ensure that dependencies don't interfere with other packages on your system.
+Use a virtual environment to ensure that dependencies don't interfere with other software on your system.
 ```
 sudo apt install python3 python3-venv git
 git clone https://github.com/alexbates/Tamari